kfogel/gitissuescraper/README.md

 gitissuescraper
 ===============

-A tool to help scrape not just the issues on a GitHub project, but also the comments and tags on each issue.
+A tool to help extract some issue information from a GitHub project.
+The output for each scanned project is a four-column CVS written to a file named `OWNER_REPOS.csv` (where OWNER and REPOS are what you think they are).
+The four columns are:

-Currently outputs issue title, issue body, issue URL, and tags in a four-column CSV for use in <a href="https://www.overviewproject.org/">Overview,</a> which allows for batch-tagging and visualization of common words.
+        issue title, issue body, issue URL, tags

+The output is meant to be used in <a href="https://www.overviewproject.org/">Overview,</a> which allows for batch-tagging and visualization of common words.